killo431/magix-extension/project-details/project-description.md

 - **Visual Transformation with Persistence**: Changes apply instantly and persist across sessions.
 The system remembers user preferences per site and automatically applies them on return visits.

-- **Cross-Device Synchronization**: With Supabase-powered cloud storage, users' customizations follow them across any device where they're signed into Magix.
+- **Cross-Device Synchronization**: With Supabase-powered cloud database, users' customizations follow them across any device where they're signed into Magix.

 - **Context-Aware Intelligence**: Magix understands the structure of popular websites, allowing for more precise and reliable modifications.